 Facebook job postings are a wild west.
 As I mentioned you need to reply within 5-10 minutes, and be confident about negotiating rates and working conditions.
 You may see a terrible, “for credit only” music video posted right next to a $750/10 union opportunity.
 Take care of yourself and you can make some good connections.

 Instagram is sort of, at the moment, the new business card.
-You don’t need a ton of flashy camera photos; just a photo or two to show you’re human.
+You don’t need a ton of flashy camera photos; just a picture or two to show you’re human.
 I get a surprising amount of job offers directly from instagram; some ACs use their stories to quickly find available day players.
 It’s definitely worth having instagram just to follow DPs and ACs you want to work with; it’s a great way to meet people and keep in touch after wrap.

 I recommend spreading your net wide.
 You’ll get farther quicker if you pick several of these options to pursue at once.
 Same thing with the people you network with.
 If you only ask one 1st AC to invite you to preps, it could take a while.
 But if you have 10 people who you’re keeping in touch with, you’re going to get a “hand up” into camera faster.